Options

 Basics

-To adapt existing ones, attributes — pieces of information that can somewhat influence Newton’s behavior in certain places — can be switched on or off to fine-tune that behavior.
+Attributes — pieces of information that can somewhat influence Newton’s behaviour in certain places — can be used to fine-tune the behaviour of an option and can be found in different options.

 Looking closer at the Options section table, you can see the Attributes column.
 If it contains a "yes", it means that attributes were defined with values for that particular option.
 Clicking “yes” then displays which attributes are enabled for this option.

-When you open an option for editing, all available attributes will be listed on the right side, along with checkboxes to activate an available attribute.
+When you open an option for editing, all available attributes will be listed on the right side, along with checkboxes to activate each attribute.

 Next to the check box, a form field, simple switch, or drop-down menu will be available when activating the attribute, matching the type of attribute.

-For domestic compliance types, for example, the show_due_date attribute is the only one.
+For domestic compliance types, for example, the show_due_date attribute is the only one that applies.

 For Entity Status “Active”, you find more and different types of attributes, which you can use to configure various aspects.